 BSc, PhD, FRCP (Hon), FRCPath, FMedSci

-Professor Laurent was the Director of the Centre for Cell Therapy and Regenerative Medicine and Director of the Institute of Respiratory Health.
+Professor Laurent, who sadly died during 2018, was the Director of the Centre for Cell Therapy and Regenerative Medicine and Director of the Institute of Respiratory Health.
 Prior to his appointment at the University of Western Australia, he was Head of Department of Internal Medicine and Directory of the Centre for Respiratory Research at University College London.
-Prof Laurent is an Honorary Fellow at University College London.
+Prof Laurent was an Honorary Fellow at University College London.

 Anne Holland is Professor of Physiotherapy at La Trobe University and Alfred Health.
 She leads a research program which aims to optimize the outcomes of pulmonary rehabilitation.
 This includes development of new models of pulmonary rehabilitation such as low-cost home-based rehabilitation and telerehabilitation, as well as defining the benefits of rehabilitation for new populations such as interstitial lung disease.